The monotone secant conjecture in the real Schubert calculus: Background

-Three conjectures that have driven progress in enumerative real algebraic geometry are specializations of the Monotone Secant Conjecture.
-Observe that in the Grassmannian $\Gr(a;n)$, any list of disjoint secant flags $\Fdot^1,\dotsc,\Fdot^m$ is monotone with respect to any Schubert problem $(\sigma_1,\dotsc,\sigma_m)$, as all the conditions have the same descent.
-In this way, the Monotone Secant Conjecture reduces to the Secant Conjecture, when the flag manifold is a Grassmannian.
+Three conjectures that have driven progress in enumerative real algebraic geometry are specializations of the monotone secant conjecture.
+For the Grassmannian $\Gr(a;n)$, any list of disjoint secant flags $\Fdot^1,\dotsc,\Fdot^m$ is monotone with respect to any Schubert problem $(\sigma_1,\dotsc,\sigma_m)$, as all the conditions have the same descent.
+In this way, the monotone secant conjecture reduces to the secant conjecture.